langhua/OFBiz-Drools/README.md

 <br/>

-**5. Download gradle 5.6 and install.
-If you use gradlew, please edit gradle/wrapper/gradle-wrapper.properties, change to use gradle 5.6:**
+**5. Gradle 5.0 is OK in my environment.
+If not in yours, please edit gradle/wrapper/gradle-wrapper.properties, change to use gradle 5.6:**

 ```
 distributionUrl=https\://services.gradle.org/distributions/gradle-5.6-bin.zip